Dr Harry Morrow Brown explains

 Potato the most allergenic

 Potato is by far the commonest nightshade to cause illness, perhaps because it is such a common daily food.
 Sometimes the discovery resulted unintentionally from a shortage of potatoes, or the clue was a reaction to tobacco smoke in a pub, now very rare.
 It is curious that no obvious effects of actually smoking tobacco were reported.
-There is good evidence that the effects on the nervous system and behaviour may be caused by the alkaloids in the nightshades can interfere with neurotransmitters in the brain, and of course tobacco is very addictive.
+There is good evidence that the effects on the nervous system and behaviour may be caused by the alkaloids in the nightshades which can interfere with neurotransmitters in the brain, and of course tobacco is very addictive.

 Dr Norman Childers, an eminent botanist at Rutgers University, discovered that his disabling rheumatism vanished when he avoided the nightshades.
 He researched this closely, wrote books and scientific papers about this avoidable cause of rheumatism, and set up the "Arthritis Nightshade Research Foundation" which is still active and easily found on the internet.
 I have seen many cases where arthritis was due to food, most often milk, but very rarely to the nightshades.